kserve/website/docs/modelserving/v1beta1/llm/huggingface/README.md

 - Token Classification
 - Sequence Classification (Text Classification)

-For, Models supported by the `vllm` backend, Please visit the [vLLM Supported Models page](https://docs.vllm.ai/en/latest/models/index.html).
+For information on the models supported by the vLLM backend, please visit [vLLM's documentation](https://docs.vllm.ai/en/stable/models/supported_models.html).

 ## API Endpoints
-Both the backends supports serving generative models (text generation and text2text generation) using [OpenAI's Completion](https://platform.openai.com/docs/api-reference/completions) and [Chat Completion](https://platform.openai.com/docs/api-reference/chat) API.
+Both of the backends support serving generative models (text generation and text2text generation) using [OpenAI's Completion](https://platform.openai.com/docs/api-reference/completions) and [Chat Completion](https://platform.openai.com/docs/api-reference/chat) API.

-The other types of tasks like token classification, sequence classification, fill mask are served using KServe's [Open Inference Protocol](../../../data_plane/v2_protocol.md) or [V1 API](../../../data_plane/v1_protocol.md).
+The other types of tasks like token classification, sequence classification, and fill mask are served using KServe's [Open Inference Protocol](../../../data_plane/v2_protocol.md) or [V1 API](../../../data_plane/v1_protocol.md).

 ## Examples
 The following examples demonstrate how to deploy and perform inference using the Hugging Face runtime with different ML tasks: